Jeffrey Epstein charged with sex trafficking, molesting underage girls

 Epstein has addresses on his own island in St. Thomas, the Upper East Side in Manhattan, Paris, New Mexico, and Palm Beach, according to his sex offender registration in the Florida Department of Law Enforcement index.

-The latest charges don't mean the investigation is over either: the FBI searched his Manhattan townhouse on Saturday, which could uncover more evidence, and additional accusers might also come forward.
+The latest charges don't mean the investigation is over either: the FBI searched his Manhattan townhouse Saturday and recovered documents, including nude photos of underage girls, and additional accusers might also come forward.